-Source: IEG analysis of World Bank UCS pilot country documents.
+SOURCE: IEG analysis of World Bank UCS pilot country documents.
+NOTE: UCS = use of country systems.

 Box 1.4.
 Stage II Equivalence Analysis - Bidding Documents Review

 Of the 11 countries for which IEG reviewed Stage II, 7 conducted a specialized bidding documents review.
 Four (Bhutan, Mauritius, Rwanda, and Senegal) had bidding documents modeled after World Bank standard bidding documents.
 Such documents for these countries were found to be acceptable (although with some exceptions and clarifications).
 Among the three others, one (Macedonia) had many problem areas; the other two (the Philippines and Poland) had limited issues that were comparable to countries with bidding documents modeled after the Bank's.